Monte Carlo Rally: Col de Turini

 This rally features one of the most famous special stages in the world.
 The stage is run from La Bollène-Vésubie to Sospel, or the other way around, over a steep and tight mountain road with many hairpin turns.
 On this 31 km route it passes over the Col de Turini, a mountain pass road which normally has ice and/or snow on sections of it at that time of the year.
 Spectators also throw snow on the road—in 2005, Marcus Grönholm and Petter Solberg both ripped a wheel off their cars when they skidded on snow probably placed there by spectators, and crashed into a wall.
 Grönholm went on to finish fifth, but Solberg was forced to retire as the damage to his car was extensive.
 In the same event, Sébastien Loeb set one of the fastest times in the modern era, with 21 minutes 40 seconds.

-Sospel has an elevation of 479m, and the D70 has a maximum elevation of 1603m, for an average gradient of 6.7%.
+Sospel has an elevation of 479 m and the D70 has a maximum elevation of 1603 m, for an average gradient of 6.7%.
 The Turini is also driven at night, with thousands of fans watching the "Night of Turini", also known as the "Night of the Long Knives" due to the strong high beam lights cutting through the night.
 In the 2007 edition of the rally, the Turini was not used, but it returned for the 2008 route.
 For both the 2009 and 2010 event the stage was run at night and shown live on Eurosport.

 The event as part of FIA Championships: ERC, WRC and IRC

-From its introduction in 1953 to 1972 the Rallye was part of the European Rally Championship, except in 1968 and 1969.
-From 1973 to 2008 the rally was held in January as the first event of the FIA World Rally Championship, but between 2009 to 2011 it has been the opening round of the Intercontinental Rally Challenge (IRC) programme, a championship for N/A 4WD cars, before returning to the WRC championship season again in 2012.
+From its introduction in 1953 to 1972, the Rallye was part of the European Rally Championship, except in 1968 and 1969.
+From 1973 to 2008, the rally was held in January as the first event of the FIA World Rally Championship.
+Between 2009 and 2011, it was the opening round of the Intercontinental Rally Challenge (IRC) programme, a championship for N/A 4WD cars, before returning to the WRC championship season again in 2012.
 As recently as 1991, competitors were able to choose their starting points from approximately five venues roughly equidistant from Monte Carlo (one of Monaco's administrative areas) itself.